collinhover/kaiopua/plans/README.md

 *   Movement: (Max priority) Players will be able to move in space (using WASD / arrows keys).
 Preferred additions include jumping (space bar).
 All modes of movement may be augmented by abilities.
 *   Abilities: (Max priority) Player will find objects that may be used as tools to perform certain abilities in game.
 *   Task / Quest Log: Not planned for implementation.
-*   Inventory: Objects collected by player will be organized by type in an easy to use interface.
+*   Inventory: Not planned for implementation.
 *   Equipment: Not planned for implementation.
 *   Character Customization: (Min priority) Player will find objects that may modify his/her character’s appearance in game.
 *   Leveling Up / Stats: Not planned for implementation.
 *   Achievements: (Min priority) If time permits, limited social media based achievements may be implemented.
 *   HUD  (High priority): Heads up display (HUD) will be minimal by default, with most information derived from visual based queues instead, but exceptions will be made:
     * Lifebar will be shown
+    * Energy bar will be shown
-    * Ability Objects as list (scrollable / selectable)
+    * Abilities as list (scrollable / selectable)
     * Options / Menu buttons (pause on use)
 *   Life and Death: (High priority) The player will be able to die in game but will never get a game over.
 Instead, upon dieing the player will be spit out of the world’s mouth.
 *   Saving: May be added if time permits.